Eucalyptus Essential Oil- Benefits, Uses, and Origin

 The Eucalyptus Tree

-Eucalyptus is a tree species from the Myrtaceae family native to Australia.
 Commonly known as gumtree, these fast-growing trees are of high economic importance.
 It is characterized by having flaky, outermost barks.
 Eucalyptus leaves are leathery in texture.

 Eucalyptus leaves are where the essential oil comes from.
 These leaves are dried and crushed before it undergoes distillation to release the essential oil.
 Eucalyptus essential oil is a common ingredient in medicines that treat respiratory symptoms such as cough symptoms, nasal congestion, common cold, and even asthma.
-It is the key ingredient that gives rubs its camphor scent.

 Components of Eucalyptus Oil

-The eucalyptus essential oil derived from the tree’s dried leaves is a colorless oil with a heavy minty, citrus scent.
+The eucalyptus essential oil derived from the tree’s dried leaves is a colourless oil with a heavy minty, citrus scent.
 Some of the major components of eucalyptus oil are cineol, pinene and limonene.
-They give the essential oil the strong, minty odor.
-Aside from the components mentioned above, the oil may also contain around 250 other more phytochemical compounds in different concentrations depending on the species.
+They give the essential oil the strong, minty odour.

 Various species of eucalyptus yield essential oils used for different occasions and purpose.
 It is important to note the different eucalyptus species and how they should be used.